 Another really brilliant theory is that Since Quelaag's sister will stop mentioning the pain after feeding her enough humanity, it is likely Quelaag set up shop there specifically to kill and steal the humanity of all the undead that march through the area trying to ring the bell.

 Remember the gigantic, gigantic rat you fight in the Depths?
 If you look closely enough, there's an axe embedded on its left eye.
 Now do you remember that one of the corpse on the upper floor (that you can access via the Butcher's chute) has a Spider Shield?
-Both the Axe and the Spider Shield are the Bandit's starting class, and in that area particularly are freshly killed human beings, one with a Humanity attached to it.
+Both the Axe and the Spider Shield are the Bandit's starting equipment, and in that area particularly are freshly killed human beings, one with a Humanity attached to it.
 Yes, there were bandits that attacked the damn thing and they didn't survive to tell the tale.
 Poor bastards...

 The Man-Eating Oysters in Ash Lake have five legs to support them.
 Yet they are unbalanced due to their body structure.
 So top-heavy in fact, that they actually have poor stability in-game and nearly any strong attack (except from smaller weapons) will throw them off balance.
 The strong attack from an Ultra Greatsword will actually make them flip backwards, flailing their legs.